-Everyone knows that the basic skincare steps are cleansing, toning, and moisturizing, but there’s a lesser-known radiance-boosting step: exfoliating with the help of AHA and BHA products.
+Everyone knows that the are cleansing, toning, and moisturizing, but there’s a lesser-known radiance-boosting step: exfoliating with the help of AHA and BHA products.

 As you get older, your skin’s natural exfoliating powers slow down or may even stop altogether.
 This leaves you with clogged, enlarged pores and a layer of dead skin cells that can make your skin look dull and flaky.